Thermalization in open many-body systems and KMS detailed balance: Detailed balance for quantum systems

-Moreover, if $\Phi$ is GNS detailed balance, it automatically satisfies the KMS condition as well. \end{theorem} \begin{proof} Eq.~\eqref{eq:generalKMSDB} can be verified by direct calculation.
+Moreover, if $\Phi$ is GNS detailed balanced, it automatically is KMS detailed balanced as well. \end{theorem} \begin{proof} Eq.~\eqref{eq:generalKMSDB} can be verified by direct calculation.
 By expressing the right-hand side of Eq.~\eqref{eq:dbGeneralization} in the frequency representation we obtain:

 where in the first equality we used the fact that the dual of $\Phi$ is $\Phi^\dagger:=\sum_{k,l,\omega,\tilde{\omega}}\; \overline{c^{\omega,\tilde{\omega}}_{kl}}\,A^\dagger_l(\omega) XA_k(\tilde\omega)$, and we then applied the identity $X(\omega)^\dagger = X(-\omega)$, which can be verified from Eq.~\eqref{eq:freqDecomp}.
 Since the operators $\{A_k\}$ are a basis, we can equate the coefficients in Eq.~\eqref{eq:thm2eq19} with the ones of $\Phi$, which yields Eq.~\eqref{eq:generalKMSDB}.
 Finally, it should be noticed that, if the GNS condition holds, then $c^{\omega,\tilde{\omega}}_{kl} = 0$ unless, $\omega = \tilde\omega$.
 Then, $c^{\omega,{\omega}}_{kl} =\overline{ c^{-\omega,-{\omega}}_{kl}}e^{\beta\omega}$, which coincides with the characterization of GNS detailed balanced maps (see App.~\ref{app:channels}). \end{proof}